 In the next section, Scheduling you will learn how to set up an agent so it can be automatically run at intervals of your choosing.

-Sequentum Enterprise provides an Agent scheduling facility that enables you to automatically run your agent at predetermined time slots whenever you need it to run.
+Sequentum Enterprise provides an Agent scheduling facility through the Agent Control Center that enables you to automatically run your agent at predetermined time slots whenever you need it to run.
 This can be done every hour, every day, month, year and so on.

-Once you have completed your agent, you will be able to access this facility.
-From the Agent Settings menu at the top of the Sequentum Enterprise application.
-Simply Click on the Schedule menu option to display the Scheduling window.
+Once you have completed your agent, you will check it into the ACC.
+From the File menu at the top of the Sequentum Enterprise application.
+Simply Click on the Check-In Agent menu option to display the Check in window.

 For details on how to configure Sequentum Enterprise's Scheduling feature, refer to Scheduling in the Sequentum Enterprise Editor section.

 In the next section, Run Your Agent we will show you how you run your finished web data extraction Agent.

 Now, we have completed the development and the testing of the Cruise Direct Agent, it is ready to use.

 To run your agent, you simply click on the Run menu at the top left of the Sequentum Enterprise application then click the Run Agent arrow selection.